SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/I - Artificial Neural Networks.md

 ### Notes

 - The decision boundary of a perceptron is a linear hyperplane.
 - The perceptron learning algorithm is guaranteed to converge to an optimal solution for linear classification problems.
+(See: Lecture 4b, Slide 15)
 - However, if the problem is not linearly separable, the algorithm fails to converge.

 ## Multilayer Neural Networks